ganlanyuan/rocket/README.md

 ````

 ##### container #####
-The container of the content with a `max-width`.
-It will has a left and right margin on a smaller screen size than the `max-width`.
-It can be set align center, left or right.
+The container of the main content.
+It can be center, left or right aligned.
 ```` scss
 @include container {$container, $gutter, $align}
 // $container: px | em | rem